-Team Project and Paper: Students will work together with teammates to write a short paper - five pages max - that applies the leadership concepts that the course covers.
+Team Project and Paper: Students will work together in groups of four to write a short paper - five pages max - that applies the leadership concepts that the course covers.
 These papers will focus on a specific leadership problem, a situation in which better downstream results would come about if the behavior of a particular collection of individuals were to change.
 Students may focus on a pernicious societal problem (e.g., family debt, poor driving habits, unhealthy lifestyles) or on a leadership problem that they or someone they know has experienced at work (e.g., productivity, safety, customer service, cross-team collaboration, theft, etc.).
-The topics that teams select are less important than the learning that comes from applying course concepts to address those problems.
-Students will do a brief presentation of their paper - five minutes max - that will be evaluated by classmates and by the instructor using the following criteria:
+The particular topics that teams select are less important than the learning about leadership that comes from applying course concepts to address those problems.
+Students will do a brief presentation of their paper - five to seven minutes max - that will be evaluated by classmates and by the instructor using the following criteria: